IRMaGe-3T/resstore-mri-dwi/README.md

 ## Results

-The program creates different ressources that are organize as follow in the `derivatives` directory:
+The program creates a wide range of images, maps, graph and stats which are organized as follow in the `derivatives` directory:

 - sub-001
   - ses-01